 Justin Holloway: Yeah, I agree a hundred percent and here in South Carolina.
 I just recently was reviewing the stats.
 The nation had a 3.3 percent reduction in violent crime in 2018 per FBI stats.
 2019 stats are still being calculated.
 We had a little less of a reduction in South Carolina.
 But we also in some of our main target areas, we had a higher number of homicides.
 With that said obviously that’s terrible.
 With that said, we also had other clearance rates on those.
 We’re just as high or higher and we’ve identified through NIBIN that a lot of these shootings, even if they weren’t if they’re a non-fatal shooting or just or kind of drive-by shooting into a dwelling involved a lot of the same actors.
 When we were able to show that information and Suzanne and I did a big presentation in October and all of a sudden you had different agencies who didn’t previously participate in the SLED entry-by appointment program started to bring in their all their casings down.
 You know it really as Mike said it kind of fed itself and was self-promoting because we are getting the results that we hope for.

 Suzann Cromer: If I can add something to that.
-I was going to say we’ve also been fortunate enough in this state that has the ATF’s mobile NETCOM several times.
-I have seen once that you do not leave that particular area, our increasing appointment requests from that area have just skyrocketed because they’ve been so used to using NIBIN and if they even if they weren’t prior to the mobile unit being there that they don’t want to stop.
+I was going to say we’ve also been fortunate enough in this state that has the ATF’s NIBIN mobile unit NETCOM several times.
+I have seen once that unit leaves that particular area, our appointment requests from that area have just skyrocketed because they’ve been so used to using NIBIN.
+Even if they weren’t (participating in NIBIN) prior to the mobile unit being there, after it leaves they don’t want to stop.

 Audience Question: We also have a question from Mara asking if anyone has a copy or know so she might be able to get a copy of the Rutgers NIBIN study.
 She hasn’t been able to find a copy anywhere or if you can provide some ideas.